Ajit Pawar Cremated with Full State Honours in Baramati Amidst Mourning

 He was known among the people as "Ajit Dada" for his tireless efforts on behalf of the people of Maharashtra and his ability to stay connected to them and the soil.

-In addition to making significant contributions to government administration, Pawar oversaw the management of various cooperative organisations, including Milk Unions and Federations and sugar factories.
+In addition to making significant contributions to governance, Ajit Pawar oversaw the management of various cooperative organisations, including Milk Unions and Federations and sugar factories.

-Ajit Pawar was the longest-serving Deputy Chief Minister of Maharashtra non-consecutively.
+Ajit Pawar was the longest-serving Deputy Chief Minister of Maharashtra.
 He served in the position for six terms within various governments.
-He had worked as deputy chief minister in the cabinets of Prithviraj Chavan, Devendra Fadnavis, Uddhav Thackeray and Eknath Shinde.
+He had worked as Deputy Chief Minister in the cabinets of Prithviraj Chavan, Devendra Fadnavis, Uddhav Thackeray and Eknath Shinde.

-In November 2019, he engineered a split in the NCP, joined a government led by the Bharatiya Janata Party, and became the Deputy Chief Minister.
+In November 2019, he engineered a split in the NCP, joined a government led by the Bharatiya Janata Party, and became Deputy Chief Minister again.
 In February 2024, the Election Commission awarded the party name and symbol to the faction headed by Ajit Pawar.

 Despite this, Ajit Pawar was known to be very close to his uncle, Sharad Pawar, under whose guidance he began his political career.
 In the recently held Pune and Pimpri-Chinchwad Municipal Elections, the two rival factions of the NCP formed an alliance and presented a united development agenda for Pune.

-Ajit Pawar was famed for his straightforward approach and frankness.
-He is survived by his wife, Sunetra Pawar and two sons, Jay and Parth Pawar.
+Ajit Pawar was known for his straightforward approach and frankness.

 - ANI